BestTimesToVisit.com Logo

 activity

-Venture inland to discover the majestic Nauyaca Waterfalls, a two-tiered cascade offering a refreshing escape from the coastal heat.
-Pack a picnic and spend the day swimming in the natural pools, or opt for a horseback riding tour for a truly adventurous approach.
+Venture beyond the main park for a refreshing trek to the stunning Nauyaca Waterfalls.
+Pack a picnic and spend the afternoon swimming in the natural pools, or opt for a horseback riding tour for a more adventurous approach.

 food